georgemusson79/Hack-a-duck/README.md

 # Pre-Text
 This game was made by **The Sleepy Squad**, consisting of Callum, Tilly, George, and Iris (Justinas).
-We made this game for Nottingham Trent University 2nd Hack-a-Duck.
+We made this game for Nottingham Trent University's 2nd Hack-a-Duck.

 # Game Explanation
 Welcome to our game, **Duck Bread Defence**.
 This is our version of a tower defence style game, where the enemies are cats that want to attack you.
 You have to strategically place down the towers, which are ducks, that spit bread at the cats to kill them before they get to the end.